Skip to main content

 Unpatched CVEsCRITICAL

-Multiple disclosed vulnerabilities remain unpatched in the upstream production release, including consensus and DoS vectors.
+Multiple disclosed vulnerabilities remained unpatched in the upstream production release, including consensus and DoS vectors.

-Mitigation: All known CVEs patched in Core-Geth 1.13.0 under the ethereumclassic organization.
+Mitigation: All known CVEs patched in Core-Geth 1.13.0 at github.com/ethereumclassic/core-geth.

 Go Runtime EOLHIGH

-Upstream Core-Geth builds on Go 1.21, which reached end-of-life in August 2024.
+Upstream Core-Geth was built on Go 1.21, which reached end-of-life in August 2024.
 Runtime vulnerabilities affect all compiled binaries.

 Single MaintainerHIGH

-No active maintainer — unresponsive to security disclosures, no redundancy in core development.
+No active maintainer.
+Unresponsive to security disclosures with no redundancy in core development.
 Effectively deprecated for two years.

 Mitigation: Olympia introduces multi-client architecture (Fukuii, Core-Geth, Besu) with multi-maintainer review.